 Security, or being secure, enables people to live meaningful and fulfilled lives fit for human beings.
-Booth, who formerly argued that security and emancipation are 'two sides of the same coin' (1991a: 319), now argues that security should be seen as a means and emancipation as an end (2007: 114).
-If successful, then people will realise that they are indeed operating with a false conceptualisation of security and will consequently embrace alternative conceptions.
+Booth argues that security should be seen as a means and emancipation as an end.
+21 If successful, then people will realize that they are indeed operating with a false conceptualization of security and will consequently embrace alternative conceptions.
 By such a strategy of 'liberation', we collectively move towards world security.
-For Booth:

-[T]he practice of security (freeing people from the life-determining conditions of insecurity) seeks to promote emancipatory space (freedom from oppression, and so some opportunity to explore being human), while realising emancipation (becoming more fully human) is to practise security (not against other people but with them).
-(2007: 256)

-In Booth's view, means and ends are neither separate nor discrete entities, but are mutually constitutive (2007: 255).
-Booth evokes this language to stress that the way world security is to be brought into existence must be in line with the principles of world security, that 'it should be true to the end being sought' (2007: 256).
-This means, for example, that what he describes as 'cosmopolitan democracy', which would be home to world security, can never be achieved by war and revolution, because in such a new world order such means are unthinkable.
+For Booth, '[T]he practice of security (freeing people from the life-determining conditions of insecurity) seeks to promote emancipatory space (freedom from oppression, and so some opportunity to explore being human), while realizing emancipation (becoming more fully human) is to practice security (not against other people but with them).
+22 In Booth's view, means and ends are neither separate nor discrete entities, but are mutually constitutive.
+23 Booth evokes this language to stress that the way world security is to be brought into existence must be in line with the principles of world security, that 'it should be true to the end being sought'.
+24 This means, for example, that what he describes as 'cosmopolitan democracy', which would be home to world security, can never be achieved by war and revolution, because in such a new world order such means are unthinkable.

-It should be clear from all that has been said so far that the role of the security analyst in emancipatory theory is very different to that of the analyst in securitisation theory.
+It should be clear from all that has been said so far that the role of the security analyst in emancipatory theory is very different to that of the analyst in securitization theory.
 Rather than maintaining a functional distinction between analyst and actor, those working with emancipatory theory are simultaneously analyst and actor.
 In their role as analyst they offer a critique of the status quo in accordance with the world security vision.
 As actors they make the case for the protection of a threatened entity, thus gradually working towards achieving world security.

-Insecuritisation Theory
+Insecuritization Theory

-Insecuritisation theory is inspired by the works of Michel Foucault and Pierre Bourdieu.
-The writings of the former have been instrumental to the rise of the fourth debate in International Relations theory (Wæver 1997b: 1-ff), much of which took place in the sub-discipline of security studies.
-Bourdieu's prominence in IR theory is a more recent, yet equally telling, development (Guzzini 2000: 147-82).
+Insecuritization theory has been inspired by the works of Michel Foucault and Pierre Bourdieu.
+The writings of the former have been instrumental to the rise of the fourth debate in International Relations theory, much of which took place in the sub-discipline of security studies.
+25 Bourdieu's prominence in IR theory is a more recent, yet equally telling, development.
+26

-New theories in European security studies discussed so far have self-consciously been developed in contradistinction to that which Europeans believe to be the American mainstream.
+New theories in European security studies discussed so far have self-consciously been developed in contradistinction to that which many in European security studies believe to be the American mainstream.
 This creates differences in how security is spoken about between different groups of scholars, notably, for example, at the International Studies Association Conference, and perhaps even more so at its International Security Studies Section Conference.
-This is not the case with insecuritisation theory which, instead, was developed in contradistinction to other European theories, and in particular securitisation theory.
-Thus, whereas proponents of securitisation theory maintain that 'security is what is done with it' (a self-referential practice), proponents of insecuritisation theory argue that 'what is done with it [how security is practiced] determines security' (Bigo 2001: 99).
+This is not the case with insecuritization theory which, instead, was developed in contradistinction to other European theories, and in particular securitization theory.
+Whereas proponents of securitization theory maintain that 'security is what is done with it' (a self-referential practice), proponents of insecuritization theory argue that 'what is done with it [how security is practiced] determines security.'27